 The Panasonic GX7 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the E-PL5 and the GX7 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-PL5 and Panasonic Lumix DMC-GX7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-PL5 does not offer wifi capability.
+In contrast, the E-PL5 does not provide wifi capability.

 Both the E-PL5 and the GX7 have been discontinued, but can regularly be found used on eBay.
 The E-PL5 was replaced by the Olympus E-PL6, while the GX7 was followed by the Panasonic GX85.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.